koinos/koinos-miner/README.md

 **Ethereum Endpoint**: The `--endpoint` argument specifies the Ethereum node to be used when querying contract information and submitting proofs.

-**Developer Tip**: The `--tip` argument specifies the percentage to donate to the development team, thank you!
+**Developer Tip**: The `--tip` argument specifies the percentage of rewarded KOIN to donate to the development team, thank you!

 **Proof Period**: The `--proof-period` argument specifies the number of seconds on average the miner will attempt to mine and submit proofs.